AdobeDocs/analytics.en/help/_includes/snippets.md

 {style="table-layout:auto"}

+## Attribution container {#attribution-container}

+An attribution container defines the desired scope for the attribution.
+Possible options are:

+* **Visit**: Looks at conversions from the scope of the visit container.
+* **Visitor**: Looks at conversions from the scope of the visitor container.

 ## Atribution lookback window {#attribution-lookback-window}

 A lookback window is the amount of time a conversion should look back to include touch points.
 If a dimension item is set outside of the lookback window, the value is not included in any attribution calculations.